cromatyt/terraform-ecs/README.md

 | MY_IP | IP list that you want to allow (add network mask for each) | list |

 3. Configure/create an AWS S3 then edit version.tf => backend "s3" section
+   If you use this project for the first time, you will need to create the S3 manually

-4. You can custom ecs-agent.sh script if you want to add some packages/configurations
+5. You can custom ecs-agent.sh script if you want to add some linux packages/configurations

 ## Work in progress